Txart/SUSI/CONTRIBUTING.md

 This is configured in the `.github/workflows/ci.yaml` file.

+---
+# 🕵️‍♀️ 8.
+PR code review

+We will review your code.

+At least 1 admin needs to approve it.

+---

-# 🗑️ 10.
+# 🗑️ 9.
 Delete your branch

 First, switch to the `main` branch: